arohl2015/TrainScheduler/README.md

 * Code the app to calculate when the next train will arrive; this should be relative to the current time.
 * Users from many different machines must be able to view same train times.

+### Resources:
+* HTML-5
+* BootStrap
+* CSS
+* Google Fonts
+* Jquery and JavaScript
+* Firebase

+### Theme:
+The theme chosen to fit the assignment was songs about trains.
+The resource I used can be found via this link: https://www.ranker.com/list/songs-about-trains/ranker-music

+#### Train Scheduler:
+YOu can acess the scheduler here: https://arohl2015.github.io/TrainScheduler/